 Dr. Daley founded and was the executive director of Cook Children’s Center for Prevention of Child Maltreatment in Fort Worth, Texas where she demonstrated the effectiveness of place-based predictive analytics for child maltreatment using spatial risk modeling.
 She went on to found Predict Align Prevent, a national nonprofit advancing geospatial machine learning predictions in child welfare, strategic alignment of prevention resources, and implementation of accountable prevention programs to prevent child maltreatment before it happens.
 Her organization is committed to open science for social good.

-Dyann Daley MD is speaker of the following session:
+Dyann Daley MD is speaking in the following session:

 Ryohei is the Founder & CEO of dotData.
 Prior to founding dotData, he was the youngest research fellow ever in NEC Corporation’s 119-year history, the title was honored for only six individuals among 1000+ researchers.
 During his tenure at NEC, Ryohei was heavily involved in developing many cutting-edge data science solutions with NEC’s global business clients, and was instrumental in the successful delivery of several high-profile analytical solutions that are now widely used in industry.
 Ryohei received his Ph.D. degree from the University of Tokyo in the field of machine learning and artificial intelligence.

-Ryohei Fujimaki is speaker of the following session:
+Ryohei Fujimaki PhD is speaking in the following session:

-Krishna Kallakuri is speaker of the following session:
+Krishna Kallakuri is speaking in the following session:

-Vanessa Lam is speaker of the following session:
+Vanessa Lam is speaking in the following session:

 Senior Director, Process Management